Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Abstract

 \section{Abstract}

-We study complexity classes of local problems on \emph{regular trees} from the perspective of distributed local algorithms and descriptive combinatorics.
-We show that, surprisingly, some deterministic local complexity classes from the hierarchy of distributed computing exactly coincide with well studied classes of problems in descriptive combinatorics.
-Namely, we show that a local problem admits a continuous solution if and only if it admits a local algorithm with local complexity $O(\log^* n)$, and a Baire measurable solution if and only if it admits a local algorithm with local complexity $O(\log n)$.
+We investigate the connections between the fields of distributed computing and measurable combinatorics by considering complexity classes of locally checkable labeling problems on regular forests.
+We show that the most important deterministic complexity classes from the LOCAL model of distributed computing exactly coincide with well-studied classes in measurable combinatorics.
+Namely, first we show that a locally checkable labeling problem admits a continuous solution if and only if it can be solved by a deterministic local algorithm with complexity $O(\log^* n)$.
+Second, our main result states that, surprisingly, a locally checkable labeling problem admits a Baire measurable solution if and only if it can be solved by a local algorithm with complexity $O(\log n)$.
+These theorems suggest the existence of deeper connections between the two frameworks.
+Furthermore, the latter result relies on a complete combinatorial characterization of the classes in question, and as a by-product, it shows that membership in these classes is decidable.

 \pagenumbering{arabic}